University Center Policy

 A center will be expected to provide personnel and other resources needed to administer all activities that are normally within the purview of a comparable level of University unit.
 For example, a college level center will be responsible for relevant administrative matters normally the responsibility of an academic department.
 This includes the publication of an annual report summarizing activities of the preceding year.
 This report will provide information that can be used in various University publications.

-The Office of Sponsored Research and Programs will coordinate the review and approval of proposed centers, and will assist the appropriate Vice President in reviewing existing centers.
+The office of research administration will coordinate the review and approval of proposed centers, and will assist the appropriate Vice President in reviewing existing centers.
 This office will maintain the following records:

 Original copies of Center Plans, acknowledgments of commitments and copies of the Board of Governors' approved resolution establishing a center; Original copies of Center Progress Reports, acknowledgments of commitments and approval of continuation by the appropriate Vice President; Original copies of Termination Plans, acknowledgments of approval by the involved University units; and copies of the Board of Governors' approved resolution to discontinue a center; and Copies of annual reports of centers.

-The Office of Sponsored Research and Programs will publish a list of existing University Centers and a summary of their activities in the Annual Report of Sponsored Projects.
+The office of research administration will publish a list of existing University Centers and a summary of their activities in the Annual Report of Sponsored Projects.

 (Approved by SMSU Board of Governors on February 19, 1999)